alexander-po-marketing/description-generator/README.md

 ## Interactive web interface

-The root `/index.html` UI wraps the CLI with a simple control panel to set credentials, browse repository files, pick output targets, and launch runs from the browser.
+The `/interface/index.html` UI wraps the CLI with a simple control panel to set credentials, browse repository files, pick output targets, and launch runs from the browser.

 1. Start the local server: